Structural Completeness of a Multi-channel Linear System with Dependent Parameters: Abstract

 \section{Abstract}

-It is well known that a fixed spectrum \{i.e., the set of fixed modes\} plays a central role in stabilizing a multi-channel linear system with decentralized control.
-A parameterized multi-channel linear system has a structurally fixed spectrum if it has a fixed spectrum for each parameter value.
-Necessary and sufficient algebraic conditions are presented for a multi-channel linear system with dependent parameters to have a structurally fixed spectrum.
-Equivalent graphical conditions are also given for a certain type of parameterization.
+It is well known that the ``fixed spectrum" \{i.e., the set of fixed modes\} of a multi-channel linear system plays a central role in the stabilization of such a system with decentralized control.
+A parameterized multi-channel linear system is said to be ``structurally complete" if it has no fixed spectrum for almost all parameter values.
+Necessary and sufficient algebraic conditions are presented for a multi-channel linear system with dependent parameters to be structurally complete.
+An equivalent graphical condition is also given for a certain type of parameterization.